-This Plan, a copy of the NOI, and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or his authorized representative during working hours.
+This Plan, a copy of the NOI, and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or authorized representative and MS4 operators or their authorized representative during working hours.
 Per Ohio EPA, an electronic copy is an acceptable format for on-site availability and review.